On progressive sharpening, flat minima and generalisation: Related work

-\textbf{Flatness and generalisation:} The position that flatter minima generalise better dates back to \cite{hochreiter}.
+\textbf{Flatness, Jacobians and generalisation:} The position that flatter minima generalise better dates back to \cite{hochreiter}.
 It has since become a staple concept in the toolbox of deep learning practitioners \cite{keskar, chaudhari, foret, chensam}, with its incorporation into training schemes yielding state-of-the-art performance in many tasks.
-Motivated by this, many researchers have studied how training algorithms interact with loss geometry, finding that learning hyperparameters such as learning rate and batch size have an effect on the sharpness of minima to which the algorithm will converge \cite{wudynamicalstability,zhusgd,mulayoff}.
-Outside of PAC-Bayes theory, the relationship between loss geometry and generalisation is studied in\cite{petzka2021relative}, where it is shown that, via a link between input- and parameter-perturbations for linear layers, a kind of loss flatness does indeed regulate generalisation.
-Our approach is distinct in focusing explicitly on model Jacobian norm, enabling us to provide new explanations of both the relationship between loss flatness and generalisation \emph{and} progressive sharpening.
-It is not yet clear to us if or how the two approaches are related.
-The flat minima hypothesis is not without controversy.
-Indeed, it was theoretically shown in \cite{dinh} that the loss curvature of a ReLU model can be scaled arbitrarily without changing the underling model or its generalisation capacity.
-Moreover, in \cite{granziol} it was noted that networks trained with cross-entropy generalise better with weight-decay than without, despite the former ending up in sharper minima.
-In \cite{sameera} it is shown that flatness does not necessarily imply better generalisation for Gaussian-activated networks on regression tasks.
-The relationship we propose between loss curvature and generalisation is compatible with all of these observations.
+Its effectiveness has motivated the study of the effect that learning hyperparameters such as learning rate and batch size have on the sharpness of minima to which the algorithm will converge \cite{wudynamicalstability,zhusgd,mulayoff}.
+The hypothesis has received substantial criticism.
+In \cite{dinh} it is shown that flatness is not \emph{necessary} for good generalisation in ReLU models, since such models are invariant to scaling symmetries of the parameters which arbitrarily sharpen their loss landscapes.
+This observation has motivated the consideration of scale-invariant measures of loss sharpness \cite{lyu1, jangetal}.
+In \cite{granziol}, the \emph{sufficiency} of loss flatness for good generalisation is disputed by showing that models trained with the cross-entropy cost generalise better with weight decay than without, despite the former ending up in sharper minima.
+Sufficiency of flatness for generalisation is further challenged for Gaussian-activated networks on regression tasks in \cite{sameera}.